typicode/mistcss/README.md

 MistCSS lets you create reusable visual components without JavaScript or TypeScript (_think about it for a second... no JS/TS needed_).

-Leverage native HTML and CSS, get type safety and auto completion.
+Leverage native HTML and CSS, get type safety and autocomplete.
 Just clean and efficient styling.

 <img width="1116" alt="Screenshot 2024-11-01 at 03 47 44" src="https://github.com/user-attachments/assets/74aea071-be00-4d03-b43a-e46d6282e4b5">